This Healthy Sweet Potato Pudding is a super yummy and healthy treat. It tastes just like pie filling and contains only

 You can swap in your favorite non-dairy yogurt, though a thicker Greek-style one will work better for the consistency.

 How to Make Healthy Sweet Potato Pudding Step-by-Step

 Here’s a look at the process of making this simple and healthy Sweet Potato Pudding.
-I recommend making the sweet potato ahead of time so this part is easy and quick t’s so easy (especially if you have the sweet potato ready to go!)
+I recommend making the sweet potato ahead of time so this part is easy and quick t’s so easy.

-- Add the ingredients to a standard blender and blend smooth.
-You can also use a wide-mouth Mason jar or large measuring cup and blend smooth with an immersion blender.
+- Add the ingredients to a standard blender and blend smooth or use an immersion blender.